L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 8.md

 The party heads through a winding set of corridors that culminates in a small amphitheatre.
 In the centre of the arena stands a figure with its sword upraised.
 Blue steam coils from it.
 Even though the stands are empty, a crowd can be heard cheering.
 Lavender orders Theren and Temerity to take up positions in the stands as she and Orion walk across to the figure.

 She speaks to the wight, but it shows no sign of having heard her.
-At Theren's suggestion, she salutes it with her sword. [[The Gladiator Wight|The wight]] asks if she dare to challenge the gladiator.
+At Theren's suggestion, she salutes it with her sword. [[content/World/Grimmora/Concepts/The Gladiator Wight|The wight]] asks if she dare to challenge the gladiator.
 She answers yes.

 Lavender charges at the wight and slashes with her sword.
 Icy steam pours from the wound.
 It attacks in return, causing necrotic damage and moving to flank Lavender.
 Orion steps forward to attack and pummels it, but he deals less damage that might have been anticipated, given the fury of his attack.
 Temerity mocks it, while Theren shoots an agonising blast into the back of its head.
 Lavender turns to swing, but is off-balance now that it is flanking her.
 The wight retaliates again, but it is now heavily damaged and doesn't inflict much harm to Lavender.
 Orion tries to attack again, but it dodges.
 Temerity fires his crossbow, but misses, much to his chagrin.
 Theren hits it in the small of the back with another agonising blast.
 It falls to the ground.